The Role of Feature Interactions in Graph-based Tabular Deep Learning: Evaluating feature interactions in GTDL

-\outline{What should the model learn} For both approaches we randomly select a target feature $y \in \RR^{n \times 1}$ from $D$, with the remaining columns serving as input features $x \in \RR^{n \times (p-1)}$.
+\outline{What should the model learn} For both approaches, we randomly select a target feature $y \in \RR^{n \times 1}$ from $D$, with the remaining columns serving as input features $x \in \RR^{n \times (p-1)}$.
 The target feature is directly influenced by its neighbors and only indirectly by non-neighbors.
 This setup lends itself well for evaluating the graph structure learned by \gtdl methods.
-Consider the simple example: $x_0 - x_1 - x_2$.
-The model could learn to use $x_0$ to predict $x_2$ directly, by learning that there is an edge between them.
-However, this is suboptimal, as $x_2$ is only indirectly related to $x_0$.
-The model should instead recognize $x_1$ as a better predictor for $x_2$, which results in learning the correct graph structure.
-Furthermore, the model should also learn that there is an edge in both directions, as the child of a parent can also be used to predict the parent.